Bodera/learnPath_ITIL/v4/26-Quiz.md

 2)Which ITIL concept describes governance?

+__Answer__: The service value system.

-__Answer__: The components of the service value system are 'guiding principles', 'governance', 'service value chain', 'practices', and 'continual improvement.'
+__Note__: The components of the `service value system` are 'guiding principles', 'governance', 'service value chain', 'practices', and 'continual improvement.'